Pressure drop in compressed air pipelines with applied pressure 50, 100 and 150 psi.

 The SCFM - Standard Cubic Feet per Minute - determines the weight of air to fixed or "Standard" conditions.
 There are several definitions of SCFM.
 The most commonly used in the United States is based on the properties

 Europeans normally use one ATA and 0oC as SCFM.

-Compressed air pressure drop in pipes other than schedule 40 can be calculated as
+Compressed air pressure drop in pipes with other dimensions than schedule 40 can be calculated from

 dp = dp40 (d40 / d)5 (1)

 dp = actual pressure drop (psi per 100 ft pipe)